Aaron Beck was a contemporary psychiatrist who played a seminal role in the development of cognitive behavioral therapy.

 His daughter, Dr. Judith Beck, is a cognitive therapy researcher and president of the Beck Institute for Cognitive Behavioral Therapy.

 On November 1, 2021, at the age of 100, Dr. Aaron Beck passed away.

 Although Beck spent most of his career studying psychoanalysis, in the 1960s, Beck's research deviated significantly from traditional psychoanalytic methods, focusing instead on distorted thoughts that led to problematic behaviors.
 While working as a psychiatrist at the University of Pennsylvania, Beck struggled to find a way to help his depressed clients better capture their emotions.
 He realized that many of his depressed clients experienced recurring negative thoughts and that as long as they believed these thoughts to be true, they would continue to have symptoms of depression.
 He theorized that in order to change the symptoms, he must change their distorted thinking.
 This belief led to the development of cognitive behavioral therapy.

-Beck is the recipient of the Lasker-DeBakey Clinical Medical Research Award for his creation of cognitive therapy.
-In addition, he is an Honorary President of the Academy of Cognitive Therapy and a fellow of the American Academy of Arts and Sciences.
+Beck was the recipient of the Lasker-DeBakey Clinical Medical Research Award for his creation of cognitive therapy.
+In addition, he was an Honorary President of the Academy of Cognitive Therapy and a fellow of the American Academy of Arts and Sciences.
 Beck spent much of his career at the University of Pennsylvania and advocated for the application of cognitive behavioral therapy in the treatment of depression and other mood problems.
-He is the President Emeritus of the Beck Institute for Cognitive Therapy and Research, and the director of the Psychopathology Research Unit at the University of Pennsylvania.
+He also served as the President Emeritus of the Beck Institute for Cognitive Therapy and Research and the director of the Psychopathology Research Unit at the University of Pennsylvania.